PLAY MR researchers get students stuck into sensory research

 It all sounds very practical.
 Is this typical of a Master of Food course?

 At Monash University it is.
-One of Monash’s points of pride is their commitment to delivering a brilliant student experience.
 Unlike traditional programs, the Monash Masters of Food course gives students a chance to dive head-first into a world of rapid technological and agricultural advancement.
 As part of the course, students are exposed to existing and new technology by trained professionals (like us!) to better understand the supply chain, trends and food marketing, better equipping them for the work force.

 Throughout the day, we reinforced this real-world training by discussing the role of sensory research in developing winning product and brand concepts, highlighting how it’s been a catalyst for success or failure in the past.

-We’re hoping to see mainly sensory innovation success from our grads!
+We’re hoping to see mainly sensory innovation success from these grads!

 Was there anything the students were surprised by?